bkmeneguello/klo/README.md

 - `https://github.com/user/repo.git`
 - `ssh://git@github.com:user/repo.git`
 - `https://example.com/archived/repo.zip` (also `http` schema and `bz2`, `gz`, `tar`, `tar.bz2`, `tar.gz`, `tar.xz`, `tgz`, `tbz`, `txz` archive formats)

+## <a name="minikube"></a>With [minikube](https://github.com/kubernetes/minikube)

+You can publish images with `klo` directly to `minikube` via the local Docker deamon.

+An example of the required setup:

+    # Use the minikube docker daemon.
+    eval $(minikube -p minikube docker-env)

+    # Make sure minikube is the current kubectl context.
+    kubectl config use-context minikube

+    # Deploy to minikube w/o registry.
+    klo resolve -L -f config/ | kubectl apply -f-

+With the `local` flag, `klo` register the image with the `klo.local` repository (can be overwriten with `--repo`) and forces the use of local Docker daemon to push the image to ensure the minikube's `docker-env` is used.

 ### Bugs